nelsonjchen/op-replay-clipper/README.md

 * Replicate is a paid service.
 You'll probably need to input payment information.
 * It costs about $0.01 per render and you may have multiple renders to do.
 You really won't notice and it's a small price to pay for the convenience.
 * Replicate is fast.
 It can render a 30 second clip in about 1 minute or even faster since a GPU is available to accelerate the rendering and encoding.
 * The download portion of the render is slow since it isn't next to the Comma Connect servers like Codespaces is.
+It is a costly part of the operation and an [issue](https://github.com/nelsonjchen/op-replay-clipper/issues/40) is open to solve it.
 * You don't need to worry about cleanup.
 Replicate just cleans up after itself.
 * You'll need to temporarily make your route public for Replicate to access it.
 You can toggle it back to private after you're done with clip making.